 Treating CCSVI: Liberation Method & Beyond

-Some of the MS patients who have undergone CCSVI treatment at Angeles Health decided to give video interviews shortly after their treatment.
+Some of the MS patients who have undergone CCSVI treatment at Angeles Hospital Tijuana decided to give video interviews shortly after their treatment.
 They are all incredibly positive about their experiences and treatment outcomes.

 The patient said he found Dr. Jorge Luna and Dr. Daniel Morales, one of our neurosurgeons, friendly, helpful and great at explaining everything clearly and in perfect English.

-The couple found doctors at Angeles hospital to be very professional and they were both very animated about how well the staff resolved all problems, however small, straight away.
+The couple found doctors at Angeles Hospital Tijuana to be very professional and they were both very animated about how well the staff resolved all problems, however small, straight away.